Brain Bee Challenge

 - The moderator may only repeat the question once after it has been initially asked.

-– Students will have 30 seconds to respond after the initial question has been asked.
+- Students have 30 seconds to respond after the initial question has been asked.

 - Since there are often several correct answers to a question, the panel of judges may overrule the moderator at any time.

-– 1st place winners from previous years are not eligible to compete.
+- 1st place winners from previous years are not eligible to competes.

 Frequently Asked Questions